xamarin/xamarin-macios/docs/website/mtouch-errors.md

 The value given to `tls-provider=` is not a valid TLS (Transport Layer Security) provider.

-Note that the `legacy` provider, which was a fully managed SSLv3 / TLSv1 only provider, is not shipped with Xamarin.iOS anymore.
+The `default` and `appletls` are the only valid values and both represent the same option, which is to provide the SSL/TLS support using the native Apple TLS API.

 <!--- 2012 used by mmp -->

 <h3><a name="MT2015"/>MT2015: Invalid HttpMessageHandler `*` for watchOS.
 The only valid value is NSUrlSessionHandler.</h3>

+<h3><a name="MT2016"/>MT2016: Invalid TlsProvider `legacy` option.
+The only valid value `appletls` will be used.</h3>

+The `legacy` provider, which was a fully managed SSLv3 / TLSv1 only provider, is not shipped with Xamarin.iOS anymore.
+Projects that were using this old provider and now build with the newer `appletls` one.

+To fix this warning, open the project file in a text editor, and remove all `MtouchTlsProvider`` nodes from the XML.

 <h3><a name="MT202x"/>MT202x: Binding Optimizer failed processing `...`.</h3>